TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

    single: parameter; call semantics

-The primary must evaluate to a callable object (user-defined functions, built-in functions, methods of built-in objects, class objects, methods of class instances, and all objects having a :meth:`__call__` method are callable).
+The primary must evaluate to a callable object (user-defined functions, built-in functions, methods of built-in objects, kundi objects, methods of class instances, and all objects having a :meth:`__call__` method are callable).
 All argument expressions are evaluated before the call is attempted.
 Please refer to section :ref:`function` for the syntax of formal :term:`parameter` lists.